spiral/docs/http/routing.md

 }
 ```

-> Such approach is useful when you want to assemble multiple modules under one path (i.e. admin panels).
+> Such an approach is useful when you want to assemble multiple modules under one path (i.e., admin panels).

 ## RESTful
-All of the route targets listed above support third argument which specifies the method selection behaviour.
+All of the route targets listed above support the third argument, which specifies the method selection behavior.
 Set this
 parameter as `TargetInterface::RESTFUL` to automatically prefix all the methods with HTTP verb.

-For example we can use the following controller:
+For example, we can use the following controller:

 ```php
 namespace App\Controller;